Online learning is quickly becoming the new normal…

 Yoga is complex and you’re likely going to have questions.
 Being shipped DVDs or just passively watching videos is probably not enough to get yourself ready to teach yoga.

-If you’d really like to learn, rather than memorize, it’s important that you get to explore the topics and deepen your understanding every step of the way.
+If you’d really like to learn, rather than memorize, it’s important that you get to explore the topics with a set group of peers and deepen your understanding every step of the way.

-In our trainings, we force you to practice teaching each other on our interactive live video tool.
-This is why I have interactive live calls three times a week with my students to talk with them around their points of confusion.
+In our trainings, we force you to practice teaching each other on our interactive live video tool and mobile app.
+I have interactive live calls three times a week with my students.
+We’re talking about their points of confusion, but also bonding as a group.

 4. Check to see if there is a manual.